 A tragic situation unfolded on the streets of Queens, New York on March 13, 1964.
 As she was returning home from work, Kitty Genovese was brutally stabbed outside her apartment building.
 Many neighbors heard her screaming out in a panic, but only one man shouted out his window, “Let that girl alone.”
 That was all he did.
 Her attacker fled when the man called out but returned ten minutes later where he searched for her, found her, and finished her off.
 If this situation isn’t appalling enough, what makes it much worse is the fact that about 37 witnesses either heard or saw the attack and yet did nothing.

-Obviously, what is most dangerous about the “bystander effect” is everyone thinks someone else is going to help.
-We many not be witnessing murders or theft, but it makes one wonder if the church is being crippled by the “bystander effect.”
+What is the most dangerous about the “bystander effect” is the fact that everyone thinks someone else is going to help.
+We may not be witnessing murders or theft, but it makes one wonder if the church is being crippled by the “bystander effect.”
 We are surrounded by and living in a world of spiritual emergencies, and yet far too often we sit back and think that someone else is going to do the evangelizing.
 Perhaps part of the problem is understanding what evangelism is all about.

 Evangelism is about community.
 If we are all working together to create an environment that is friendly and inviting, then people will come to find acceptance among us.
 We will become like a family.
 It takes more than one or two people to create a community like this.
 It’s going to take everyone trying and working together as a congregation.

 Evangelism is about relationships.
 You can build relationships with people you know and slowly show them the Lord.
 Even if you have no idea how to lead a Bible study, your friendship with the person could be what brings them to our friendly community of Christians who eventually could lead them to Christ.
 But it has to start with you and this has to be on purpose.